Shopify is among the most popular tools for building your ecommerce website, and with good reason.

 Finding the right ecommerce tool for your needs is crucial to your success, but relying solely on a provider’s marketing isn’t the best way to get the job done.
 Our Objective Shopify review will give you a real look at what you can expect.
 Plenty of reviews I’ve read just give five stars to the highest bidder.

 Yes, it’s true we get affiliates, but they don’t influence the scores.
 With my rating system, there’s no possible way for platforms to change their score.
 Our ratings are as objective as possible, based on data.

 Why?
 Because I know how hard it is to understand the nuances of one platform to the next.
 If you invest time and money on one platform, only to discover it’s not going to work for you, changing to another option is nobody’s idea of fun.

-So, does Shopify live up to the hype?
+So, does Shopify live up to the hype of being an all-in-one ecommerce solution?
 Keep reading this Shopify product review to find out.

 There are dozens of ecommerce carts to choose from, but Shopify is a name that frequently shows up in lists of the best ecommerce website builders.
 For those who aren’t familiar with this cart, questions like “what is Shopify?” and “How does Shopify work?” are common.